 Create a safe place

 This is especially necessary if your child with autism is aggressive.
 You may even need to go to the extreme of locking the door on your other children’s rooms to keep them safe.
 If this is the case, address the aggression.
-Search our provider database for Health Care: Behavior Assessment and Intervention; Behaviorist; Psychologist and Psychiatrist.
+Search our provider directory for Behavior Assessment and Intervention; Psychologist and/or Psychiatrist.

 The sibling may need the support of a therapist or group